svenhjol/Strange/docs/features/vaults.md

 Sometimes you might come across a "ruined vault" in Mountain biomes closer to spawn point than the Outerlands.
 These consist of a single large room with a [Stone Circle]({{ site.baseurl }}/features/stone_circles), some treasure and possibly some Pillagers guarding it.
 While you may find rare dungeon items, these ruined vaults do not contain any special totems or treasure.

+## Notes

+With permissions enabled, you may search for the closest vault by using the command `/locate strange:vaults`.
+In the "inner lands" this will lead you to a ruined vault; in the outer lands you should find the full-sized underground structure.

 ## See also

 [Underground Ruins]({{ site.baseurl }}/features/underground_ruins)